More at rubyonrails.org:

 DELETE /articles/:id(.:format) articles#destroy article_path

-The shallow method of the DSL creates a scope inside of which every nesting is shallow.
+The shallow method with a block creates a scope inside of which every nesting is shallow.
 This generates the same routes as the previous example:

 shallow do